mui/material-ui/docs/data/material/guides/understand-mui-packages/understand-mui-packages.md

 - `@mui/styled-engine-sc`
 - `@mui/styles`

-### Why does MUI have multiple packages?
-Why not just one?

-MUI started with Material UI, the most successful React implementation of Google's Material Design.
-With the growth of that product over the years, we started exploring other types of problems around the UI building space, such as a version of the components without styles and a proprietary styling API to increase efficiency.
+### Understanding MUI's products

+As a company, MUI maintains a suite of open-source and open-core React UI projects.
-Each of these opportunities are now individual packages within our two main product lines, MUI Core and MUI X:
+These projects live within two product lines: MUI Core and MUI X.

+The following chart illustrates how MUI's packages are related to one another:

 <img src="/static/images/packages/mui-packages.png" style="width: 796px; margin-top: 4px; margin-bottom: 8px;" alt="The first half of the image shows @mui/material and @mui/base as component libraries, and @mui/system and styled engines as styling solutions, both under the MUI Core umbrella.
 The second half shows @mui/x-data-grid and @mui/x-date-pickers as components from MUI X."/>

 In this article, we'll only cover the MUI Core packages.
-Check the [MUI X overview](/x/advanced-components) for more information about our collection of advanced components.
+Check the [MUI X overview](/x/getting-started/overview) for more information about our collection of advanced components.

 ## Component libraries

 ### Material UI

-Material UI is a comprehensive library of components that features our implementation of Google's Material Design system.
-It has `@mui/system` and `@mui/base` as dependencies, meaning you don't need to install or import them seperately—importing any modules you need from `@mui/material` itself will work.
+Material UI is a comprehensive library of components that features our implementation of Google's Material Design.

+Both `@mui/base` and `@mui/system` are included as dependencies, meaning you don't need to install or import them separately—you can import them directly from `@mui/material`.

 ### MUI Base

-MUI Base is our library of "unstyled" components and low-level hooks.
+[MUI Base](/base/getting-started/overview/) is our library of "unstyled" components and hooks.
 With Base, you gain complete control over your app's CSS and accessibility features.

-Check [the documentation](/base/getting-started/installation) to get started with it right way.
+The Base package includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.

 ### Using them together

-Let's imagine we're working on an application that mainly uses `@mui/material` with a custom theme and we've been given a Switch component design to develop that looks very different from the one found in Material Design.
+Imagine you're working on an application that uses `@mui/material` with a custom theme, and you need to develop a new switch component that looks very different from the one found in Material Design.

-In this case, instead of overriding the `Switch` from `@mui/material` we could use the `styled` API to customize the unstyled version of the Switch, available in `@mui/base`, from scratch:
+In this case, instead of overriding all the styles on the Material UI `Switch` component, you can use the `styled` API to customize the Base `SwitchUnstyled` component from scratch:

 ```js
 import { styled } from '@mui/material/styles';